spcourse/monopoly_dict/n-player/contents.md

 * You should be able to call the function like this:

         board_config = {
             "board_size": 40,               # number of spaces on the board
-            "lap_money": 200,                     # money earned when passing Start
+            "lap_money": 200,               # money earned when passing start
-            "starting_money": [1500, 1600, 2000], # starting money for player 1 and player 2
+            "starting_money": [1500, 1500], # starting money for player 1 and player 2
             "properties": {                 # property prices per board position
               1: 60, 3: 60, 5: 200, 6: 100, 8: 100, 9: 120,
               11: 140, 12: 150, 13: 140, 14: 160, 15: 200,
               16: 180, 18: 180, 19: 200, 21: 220, 23: 220,